If you’re like most freelance translators, you won’t enjoy being asked to respond to negative translation feedback.

 What’s more, you’re directly helping your PM out by providing information and explanations the agency can use to respond to their client.
 Agencies love translators that make their life easier!

 Because your PM is likely to be under some stress, your professional and helpful response will make a strong impact and will be long remembered.

 As your stocks will rise, the result may well be increased job offers going forward.

-– How to create the ideal freelance translator website
+How to create a highly successful freelance translator website

-– The proven, dead simple way to get great client testimonials
+The proven, dead simple way to get glowing client testimonials